Knowledge Base

 Traffic Analytics Top Pages Report

 In the Top Pages report, you are able to take an in-depth look at a company’s digital marketing strategy.
-The report shows specific metrics of up to a site’s top 1000 pages* based on traffic.

 In this report, we define top pages as the pages with the highest number of unique visitors.